ros2/design/articles/141_static_remapping.md

 ---
 layout: default
-title: Static Remapping
+title: Remapping Names
+permalink: articles/static_remapping.html
 abstract:
-  This article describes the requirements, rationale, and mechanisms for remapping names in ROS2.
+  Topics, parameters, and services are identified by [Names](http://wiki.ros.org/Names).
+Names are hard coded in ROS nodes, but they can be changed at runtime through remapping.
+Without remapping every instance of a node would require changes in code.
+This article describes the requirements, rationale, and mechanisms for remapping names in ROS 2.
 author: '[Shane Loretz](https://github.com/sloretz)'
-published: false
+published: true
 ---

 - This will become a table of contents (this text will be scraped).